-If students have not accumulated any college-level undergraduate credits prior to seeking reactivation of their degree status and are not applying for.
-Nursing and Occupational Studies majors, they should apply for reinstatement directly through the Registrar's

-Office (Administration Building, Room 107).
+If students have accumulated any undergraduate, college-level credits at a regionally accredited college/university prior to seeking reactivation of their degree status and are not applying for.
+Nursing and Occupational Studies majors, they should apply for reinstatement directly through the Registrar's Office (Administration Building, Room 107).
 Deadline for Fall-July 1; Spring-November 1; Summer-April 1.
 It is each student's responsibility to supply and update the following documents if not already on file.